Legal

 Guard platform account data: Duration of the customer's subscription, plus 90 days after termination for data export.

 Guard audit trail data: 7 years in a tamper-evident, immutable audit trail.
-This meets regulatory requirements under APRA CPS 234 and ADM transparency obligations.
+This retention period exists to meet regulatory requirements (APRA CPS 234 requires evidence of control effectiveness; ADM transparency obligations may require historical records).
+After 7 years, records are securely deleted.

 Analytics data: Aggregated, non-identifiable analytics may be retained indefinitely.

-We may disclose personal information to our infrastructure provider (Google Cloud Platform, under a data processing agreement in Australian data centres), your organisation's administrators (as part of the service), and law enforcement or regulators (if required by Australian law).
+We may disclose personal information to our infrastructure and service providers (see section 10, under contractual confidentiality and data-protection obligations), your organisation's administrators (as part of the service), and law enforcement or regulators (where required or authorised by Australian law).

 Guard's core function includes monitoring whether our customers' AI interactions involve cross-border data flows.
 When a customer sends data to an overseas AI provider through Guard, Guard flags the APP 8 implications and records them in the attestation.

-You can disable cookies in your browser settings.
-The website will still function, but some features may not work as expected.
+You can disable or clear cookies and local storage in your browser settings.
+The website will still function, though some preferences may not be remembered.

 Under the Australian Privacy Principles, you have the right to access the personal information we hold about you, request correction of inaccurate information, request deletion (subject to legal retention obligations), and lodge a complaint if you believe we have breached the APPs.

 To exercise any of these rights, contact us at privacy@40south.au.
-We will respond within 30 days.
+We will acknowledge your request promptly and respond within 30 days.
+For personal information processed through the Guard proxy on a customer's behalf, please see section 8 — those requests are directed to the relevant customer.

-In the event of a data breach likely to result in serious harm, we will notify affected individuals and the Office of the Australian Information Commissioner (OAIC) in accordance with the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988.
+In the event of a data breach likely to result in serious harm, we will notify affected individuals and the Office of the Australian Information Commissioner (OAIC) in accordance with the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988 (Cth).
+Where we process personal information on a customer's behalf through Guard, we will notify the affected customer without undue delay so they can meet their own notification obligations.

 We may update this policy from time to time.
 When we do, we will update the effective date at the top.
 For material changes, we will notify Guard platform customers by email.